aws-samples/serverless-patterns/apigw-lambda-redshiftdataapi/README.md

-# AWS Service 1 to AWS Service 2
+# Amazon Redshift Data API with Amazon API Gateway

 This pattern demonstrates how to expose data from Redshift through API using API Gateway, Lambda and Redshift Data API.

-Learn more about this pattern at Serverless Land Patterns: [<< Add the live URL here >>](https://serverlessland.com/patterns/apigw-lambda-redshiftdataapi)
+Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-lambda-redshiftdataapi)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.